 Drinking electrolyte-rich sports drinks, such as Gatorade, will help your body replenish the salts, sugars, and other necessary minerals it needs to fight the sore throat.

-showers every morning and every night.
+1. Take showers every morning and every night.
 Take frequent, steamy showers.
 Showering will help clean your body, offer a refreshing diversion, and allow the steam a chance to soothe your throat.

 5. Take vitamin C. Vitamin C acts as an antioxidant, protecting cells from the damage caused by free radicals.
-Free radicals are compounds formed when our bodies convert the food we eat into energy.[7]
+Free radicals are compounds formed when our bodies convert food into energy.[7]
 The scientific evidence about whether vitamin C specifically helps sore throats is controversial, but it certainly won’t hurt your sore throat.
 You might as well take it.

 1. Make garlic tea.
 This can work well, as garlic is a natural antibiotic.
 Cut some fresh garlic into small pieces (medium slices).